asynkron/protoactor-website/hugo/content/docs/throttling.md

 ![Simple Message Throttling](images/simple-throttling.png)

-This works, and might be enough for some scenarios.
+This works and might be enough for some scenarios.
 But it would come with the drawback that every message send would cause a delay.
 Even if your actor only receives two messages for an hour, if you send those messages directly after each other, the second message would still have to wait before being processed.